pouyaBG/React-Shop/README.md

 # • Product management

 This app is like a simple online shopping cart which you can filter, search, sort and add or remove item.
 Implement by HTML, CSS and React.js .
 In this project I used React Context for state management and implemented search and filter component.
 This project has been implemented in a responsive design.
-You can see live in this link and also see source code on Github.
+You can see live in this [online](https://react-shop-xi.vercel.app/)

 # Getting Started with Create React App